RainierBarrett/langevin2D/README.md

 ## TODO

-* Update neighbor list to work 'correctly', i.e. keep track of more than just r_cut away but a little bit more
-* Fix the get_total_force_x() and get_total_force_y() methods to incorporate the input forces.
+* Have get_total_force_x() and get_total_force_y() methods incorporate the input forces.
 For some reason I can't get index-getting to work, but I can at least get other stuff done first.
+Also, these don't treat PBCs right now, due to how the neighbor lists are made.
-* Fix the step() function to mark whether we need to update neighbor lists or not.
+* Have the step() function mark whether we need to update neighbor lists or not, instead of just updating them every 50 steps, which is costly but near-guaranteed to be OK...
-* Write a method to print each timestep to an output file.
 * Write a python file for generating a movie of the simulation.

 ## License